Raising Your Documentation Team’s Visibility

 You’ve probably come to this article looking for specific ideas of what you can do in your organization to raise the technical communications group’s profile.
 And there will be some of those.
 But trying to provide specific recommendations for raising your group’s profile in your company is a little like giving someone else marriage advice.
 Unless you’re sitting in the thick of things every day, participating in the maintenance of the relationship, it’s difficult to offer ideas that are compatible with and cognizant of all the variables in personalities, skills, strengths, and weaknesses, communication styles, schedules, aspirations, and so on.

-In here, you will find suggestions to mull over as you try to determine the best ways to expand your influence throughout the company.
+In here, you will find suggestions to mull over as you try to determine the best ways to expand your documentation team’s influence throughout the company.
 Because when you talk to other technical communicators and documentation managers, what you often hear is “ Be careful what you wish for…you just might get it .”

 Following, we’ll address: